 Through daily services, frequent public activities and associated businesses like the taquería, the tortilleria and the Mexican grocery store across the street, the local La Luz Del Mundo church has become a central hub for the Hispanic community of Bowling Green, Kentucky.

-The Light of the World church, formally known as La Iglesia del Dios Vivo, Columnar y Apoyo de La Verdad, La Luz del Mundo, is a Hispanic evangelical church which started in Guadalajara, Mexico but has expanded to include congregations across the globe.
+The Light of the World church, formally known as La Iglesia del Dios Vivo, Columna y Apoyo de La Verdad, La Luz del Mundo, is a Hispanic evangelical church which started in Guadalajara, Mexico but has expanded to include congregations across the globe.
 Although estimates vary widely, the international church claims over 2,500 temples with as many as 7 million members in 54 countries.

 While residents have positive things to say about the local congregation, the larger church has been met with controversy in its relatively short history, such as allegations of cult activity and sexual abuse by church leaders.